 Achieving and maintaining a high pig health status is essential for pig farm sustainability.
 Keeping healthy pigs in farms can avoid major economic losses at a farm level but also for the pig industry thanks to improved performances, reduced mortality and treatment costs (Maes et al., 2018; Nathues et al., 2017).
 For instance, Porcine Reproductive and Respiratory Syndrome virus (PPRSv) cost for the pig industry in the US was estimated at \$664 million annually (Holtkamp et al., 2013).
-Infectious diseases are very frequent in pig farms and their prevention and cure contribute to animal welfare (Fraser et al., 1997; OIE, 2021) and public health (Lun et al., 2007).
-Moreover, reducing the risk of infectious diseases is a concern for European consumers (Clark et al., 2019)., which is a major concern for citizens (Alonso et al., 2020).
+Infectious diseases are very frequent in pig farms and their prevention and cure contribute to animal welfare (Fraser et al., 1997; OIE, 2021), which is a major concern for citizens (Alonso et al., 2020).

 In pig farms, vaccination and biosecurity are the two main tools to prevent infectious diseases.
 Biosecurity is the application of measures aiming to reduce the risk of introduction and spread of pathogens (Alarcón et al., 2021).
-Biosecurity is a topic frequently discussed raised with farmers, with increased concern since the risk of African swine fever spread in Europe (Dixon et al., 2019).
+Biosecurity is frequently raised with farmers, with increased concern since the risk of African swine fever spread in Europe (Dixon et al., 2019).
 The prevention of the introduction and the spread of pathogens in farms refer to external and internal biosecurity, respectively.
 Biosecurity measures refer to segregation, hygiene, or management procedures excluding medically effective feed additives and preventive/curative treatment of animals (Huber et al., 2022).
 Biosecurity audits can be performed considering all the possible biosecurity measures or only the ones related to a specific disease (Silva et al., 2018).
-Biosecurity audits may lead to the formulation of recommendations by veterinarians targeting the unimplemented biosecurity measures that are considered essential in the farm's situation for the farm but were not implemented.
+Biosecurity audits may lead to the formulation of recommendations by veterinarians targeting the unimplemented biosecurity measures that are considered essential in the farm's situation.

 Recommendations of veterinarians aim at improving a health status or at preventing its potential deterioration.
 However, no health improvement can be expected if farmers do not comply with formulated recommendations.
 Farmers may - or may not - comply with recommendations according to the cost of the measures (Alarcon et al., 2014), the amount of work required (Garforth et al., 2013), the risk perception they have (Simon-Grifé et al., 2013) or their personality traits (Delpont et al., 2021; Racicot et al., 2012).
 Furthermore, farmers are more likely to comply with recommendations when they perceive their benefits (Garforth et al., 2013; Renault et al., 2021; Valeeva et al., 2011).
-Veterinarians thus face the challenges to formulate recommendations that are perceived relevant by farmers and to communicate them effectively.
+Veterinarians thus face the challenge to formulate recommendations that are perceived relevant by farmers.

 Tailor-made health and welfare plans include farm-specific recommendations adapted to the farm context and are more likely to meet farmers' objectives (Bard et al., 2019; Blanco-Penedo et al., 2019; Garforth, 2015; Kristensen and Jakobsen, 2011; Lam et al., 2011).
 They are formulated by herd veterinarians after analysing the specific farm context (i.e. health situation, risks, performances and socio-economic situation).
-In dairy cow studies, tailor-made health plans are aimed at improving different health conditions that could differ between farms (e.g. udder health, reproduction or locomotor disorders) (Duval et al., 2018; Ivemeyer et al., 2012; Sjöström et al., 2019; Svensson et al., 2019; Tremetsberger et al., 2015).
-In pig and poultry studies, all-most tailor-made health plans are aimed primarily at reducing antimicrobial use, without jeopardizing health, technical or economic performances (Collineau et al., 2017; Postma et al., 2017; Raasch et al., 2020; Rojo-Gimeno et al., 2016; Roskam et al., 2019).
+In dairy cow studies, tailor-made health plans aimed at improving different health conditions that could differ between farms (e.g. udder health, reproduction or locomotor disorders) (Duval et al., 2018; Ivemeyer et al., 2012; Sjöström et al., 2019; Svensson et al., 2019; Tremetsberger et al., 2015).
+In pig and poultry studies, all tailor-made health plans aimed primarily at reducing antimicrobial use, without jeopardizing health, technical or economic performances (Collineau et al., 2017; Postma et al., 2017; Raasch et al., 2020; Rojo-Gimeno et al., 2016; Roskam et al., 2019).
 The assessment of the effectiveness of health plans is necessary to provide feedback on their benefits to farmers and herd veterinarians.
-However, neither a clear definition of the effectiveness of a health plan nor a reference method to assess it have been stated-proposed so far.
+However, neither a clear definition of the effectiveness of a health plan nor a reference method to assess it have been stated so far.